dcat4/ensembleTax/taxmapper_tutorial.md

 This example illustrates that formatting is only being ignored for the taxonomic names we're mapping, and NOT for the taxonomic nomenclature we're mapping onto.
 This is an important limitation to keep in mind.
 If you find this problematic, you may consider further customization of the *tax2map2* data.
 We are considering more detailed manipulations of the nomenclatures supported by ensembleTax to circumvent this issue but for now we supply these exactly as they are supplied by the creators of the reference databases.

-Here's a few more examples to demonstrate some capabilities of

 #### Example 5: ambiguous "placeholder" names

 One last example we need to look at considers ambiguous taxonomic names that are sometimes included in reference databases.